jinghuazhao/Mixed-Models/GxE/README.md

-This directory is the original implementation and yet to be updated.
+This directory contains the original implementation and yet to be updated.